mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-integrations.md

 To retrieve a secret's value from AWS Secrets Manager, do the following:

 1. In AWS, make sure you have the [`secretsmanager:GetSecretValue` permission](https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_GetSecretValue.html) in the [identity-based policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_identity-vs-resource.html) associated with your AWS user.
 This enables you to retrieve secrets stored in AWS Secrets Manager from Postman Vault.
-Follow the steps to [create a policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html) and [attach a policy to a user](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html#add-policies-console). <!-- TODO: consider removing these RBAC links -->
+You can learn more about [creating a policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html) and [attaching a policy to a user](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html#add-policies-console).
 1. In Postman, enter a name for the vault secret, hover over the **Value** cell, then select the vault integration icon <img alt="Vault icon" src="https://assets.postman.com/postman-docs/icons/icon-postman-vault.jpg#icon" width="14px">.

     > To retrieve a secret from a different external vault, select the new vault integration icon <img alt="New vault icon" src="https://assets.postman.com/postman-docs/v10/icon-pin-collection-v10.14.0.jpg#icon" width="16px">, then select an external vault.

 1. Enter the following on the **Link secret** window:

     * **Secret ARN** - Enter the unique [Amazon Resource Name (ARN)](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference-arns.html) that identifies the secret.
+Postman retrieves the value exactly as it's entered in the secret's **Plaintext** tab.

         ```txt
         arn:aws:secretsmanager:<region>:<account-id>:secret:<secret-name>-<six-random-characters>